-Ease of use and learning is another big factor to consider in your evaluation.
-Many Salesforce users are considered “citizen developers,” meaning they may not be experts in programming languages and frameworks.
-It’s essential that your test automation solution is usable by your entire team so you can deploy your tests with confidence.
+Ease of use and learning is another significant factor to consider in your evaluation.
+Many Salesforce users are considered “citizen developers,” meaning they may not be programming languages and frameworks experts.
+Your entire team must use your test automation solution so you can confidently deploy your tests.

 Here are some questions you can ask to see if a test automation solution champions ease of use and learning:

 - Are test steps added from a Salesforce screen (“right-click to add test step”)?
-Can you build your test in one location without having to toggle back and forth between multiple platforms or screens?
+Can you build your test in one location without toggling back and forth between multiple platforms or screens?

 - Can I add a test step and see the results before adding the next step?
 Can I step back to remove a prior step?
 Can I pause and resume a test as I run it?

 - If I select a button in the Salesforce user interface and right-click to add a test step, does the test step automatically default to click?
 Does it default to “set” for an input field?
 What other default actions should we capture?
-Does your approach automatically detect the locators, such as elements you want to test, before you test, or do I have to label these elements?
-When running a test script, do you see the test pass/fail in real time, or do you need to fix it and run it over again to confirm the issue is resolved?
+Does your approach automatically detect the locators, such as elements you want to test before you test, or do I have to label these elements?
+When running a test script, do you see the test pass/fail in real-time, or do you need to fix and rerun it to confirm the issue is resolved?

 Testing Adjacent Systems

-Finally, when it comes to the technology itself, it’s essential that you evaluate a test automation solution’s ability to test adjacent systems.
-Every Salesforce platform connects to other enterprise systems and custom integration points, so it’s important that your testing solution works well with other systems so that you can test your workflows end-to-end.
+Finally, regarding the technology itself, you must evaluate a test automation solution’s ability to test adjacent systems.
+Every Salesforce platform connects to other enterprise systems and custom integration points, so your testing solution must work well with other systems so that you can test your workflows end-to-end.